MATLAB Code Compatibility Analyzer

 codeCompatibilityReportat the command prompt to generate the report or select Code Compatibility Analyzer from the Apps tab.

-The report displays in the MATLAB Web Browser, showing potential compatibility issues.
+The report shows potential compatibility issues.
 For example:

 Update your code to resolve the syntax errors for each file listed in the Syntax Errors section.
 Syntax errors result in code that does not run.
 While most likely the code did not run properly in previous releases, syntax errors impact compatibility analysis.
-For example, Parse error at '}': usage might be invalid MATLAB syntax.
+For example, A '(' might be missing a closing ')', causing invalid syntax at end of line (1)..

-For each functionality listed in the report, review the issue description and your code.
+For each functionality listed in the report, click the expander to the left of the row review the issue description and your code.
 Messages include the line numbers to help locate the issue in your code.
 To open the file in the Editor at that line, click the line number.
 Then change the file based on the message.
-If you are unsure what a message means or what to change in the code, click the Documentation link associated with the message.
+If you are unsure what a message means or what to change in the code, click the Help link associated with the message.

 Each functionality listed in the report displays a recommended action.
 You also can use the following general advice: